kimgoetzke/randolf/README.md

 from [my Linux configuration](https://github.com/kimgoetzke/nixos-config) for Windows, offering an experience, somewhat closer to that of Linux window managers/compositors such as [Hyprland](https://hyprland.org/).
-The application was created to meet my own needs and started as migration of [Randy](https://github.com/kimgoetzke/randy) from C#/.NET to Rust, however contributions or suggestions are welcome.
+The application was created to meet my own needs and started as migration of [Randy](https://github.com/kimgoetzke/randy) from C#/.NET to Rust, however contributions and suggestions (via issues) are welcome.

 #### Additional features